stevemcghee/stevemcghee.dev/content/videos/non-standard-slos.md

 Exploring service level objectives beyond traditional availability metrics.

-{{< youtube "OdLnC8sjPCI" >}}
+{{< youtube "non-standard-slos-beyond-availability" >}}

 ## Abstract

-This talk explores the concept of non-standard service level objectives (SLOs) and how they can be used to measure and improve system reliability beyond traditional availability metrics.
-We discuss practical examples and implementation strategies for these alternative SLOs.
+This talk delves into the world of non-standard Service Level Objectives (SLOs), moving beyond traditional availability metrics to explore more nuanced ways of measuring and ensuring service reliability.

 ## Resources